Tips When Purchasing a Dental Practice

 As you look to purchasing an existing business or starting a new practice, banks and other lenders will require that at least one of the following is collaterally assigned to them in order to protect their interest if you should become disabled or die:

-- You will also be required to obtain hazard insurance (NORDIC Business Owners coverage).
+You will also be required to obtain hazard insurance (TDIC Business Owners coverage).

 Our most practical advice is to start early.

 This means you should get the ball rolling at least two months before you need to receive money from your lender.